-Food Addiction: The Problem And The Solution Podcast
+Subscribe to Food Addiction: The Problem and The Solution wherever you get your podcasts!

 Certified Food Addiction Professional

 Susan Peirce Thompson, Ph.D. is an expert in the psychology of eating.Adjunct Associate Professor, Brain & Cognitive Sciences, Univesity of Rochester, President of the Institute for Sustainable Weight Loss and the founder of the worldwide Bright Line Eating movement.
 Her first two books, including “Bright Line Eating: The Science of Living Happy, Thin, and Free,” became New York Times bestsellers

 Dr. Tarman is the author of “Food Junkies: The Truth About Food Addiction”, and “Food Junkies: Recovery from Food Addiction”, the seminal food addiction texts used in food addiction programs and trainings.
 She spearheaded the first in-patient and out-patient programs in Canada for food addiction.
 A medical pioneer in the field of compulsive overeating and food addiction, she has treated hundreds of food addiction patients.

 Karla is a Registered Therapeutic Counselor (in Canada) specializing in the treatment of food addiction.
 Having began her journey in food addiction recovery with INFACT, she currently works as a group facilitator, educator, counsellor and recovery coach for SHiFT Recovery by Acorn